mspncp/gosu-wiki/To Do.md

   * Release a roadmap for 0.7, 0.8 & 0.9
   * Compare RubyGosu.app to https://github.com/steveklabnik/furoshiki
   * Use 10.4 SSH to compile truly universal RubyGosu App \o/
+  * Check if every SWIG C++ exception causes the segfault on Linux (alternatively, it is likely Gosu's fault!)
   * Get GLFW working on OS X
   * Get GLFW working on Linux
   * Try audio formats with Audiere